vilinicz/kioku/README.md

 For frontend development you also need to install frontend dependencies: `cd client & npm i`

 To set up more production like installation with Jetson and local network see [INSTALLATION.md](./INSTALLATION.md)

+---
+> [!NOTE]
+>
+> All the code is provided as is, without any warranty.
+Both backend and frontend parts are designed and implemented by me.
+`Buffer` part was initially implemented by my friend [megaaction](https://github.com/megaaction), so big thanks to him!
+Kioku logo and related design elements are created and beloved a lot by me as well and I own the rights to them.